cakephp/docs/en/core-utility-libraries/hash.rst

     :rtype: array

     Filters empty elements out of array, excluding '0'.
 You can also supply a custom $callback to filter the array elements.
-You callback should return ``false`` to remove elements from the resulting array::
+Your callback should return ``false`` to remove elements from the resulting array::

         $data = array(